Sophie Lawrence: Other work

 Lawrence's other notable television credits include the German TV adaptation of Die Wächter (1985), the TV movie The Little Match Girl (1986) starring Twiggy and Roger Daltrey, Cadfael (1994) with Derek Jacobi, and playing Neil Morrissey's girlfriend in the BBC sitcom Men Behaving Badly (1995).
 She also appeared in an episode of the game show Banzai, in which her task was to answer a ringing telephone after first escaping from a chair to which she had been tied.
-As well as acting, she also tried her hand at presenting on the children's television shows Going Live and with Timmy Mallett on Timmy Towers.
+She played Miss Thing in the children's TV show Timmy Towers with Timmy Mallett.
+As well as acting, she also tried her hand at presenting on the children's television show Going Live!.

 In theatre, Lawrence has played Janet in the West End's adaptation of The Rocky Horror Show and was also a lead in Daisy Pulls It Off.
 She has appeared in many touring plays, most notably in Alan Bennett's one-woman show Talking Heads.

 Lawrence began her association with the hit 1970s musical Boogie Nights in 2001 and played the leading female, Debs, on two major tours.
 She also starred in the sequel Boogie Nights 2 – This Time It's The 80s, alongside David Essex, which did a nationwide tour in 2004 and 2005.
 Additionally, Lawrence was the Assistant Director of Boogie Nights.
 She has directed and choreographed several pantomimes and musicals.

 In December 2006, Lawrence starred as Peter Pan (opposite Nigel Havers's Captain Hook) at the Wycombe Swan and in 2007 opposite David Essex again as Peter Pan at the Derngate in Northampton.
 She was also involved in the touring show, Simply Ballroom, as one of the presenters.